ImTalos/dotfiles/README.md

 1. git clone the repo
 2. cd into dotfiles directory
 3. run `stow nvim`
-4. now `~/.config/nvim` will have a link to the repository
+4. now `~/.config/nvim` will have a symbolic link from the reposlitory path

 # Misc
 in addition to neovim, some other configurations as well: